open-turo/actions-go/lint/README.md

 # GitHub Action Lint

-GitHub Action that runs lint on a GitHub repository.
+GitHub Action that runs lint on a go based GitHub repository.

 ## Usage